 European Commission plans cabotage increase

 As flagged in messenger last week, the European Commission is proposing a range of regulations that will impact on UK hauliers either directly or indirectly even after Brexit.
 Wide-ranging new rules are set out in the new “Mobility Package”, as flagged in Messenger last week.

-Changes include further liberalisation of cabotage rules to allow unrestricted work over five days.
-This ignores the significant safety and social concerns expressed in Western Europe.
+Changes include further liberalisation of cabotage rules to allow unrestricted work over five days, this ignores the significant safety and social concerns expressed in Western Europe.
 The RHA will oppose this change and renew its call for member states to improves and consistent enforcement over visiting hauliers.

 Increased regulation for all hire or reward transport vehicles below 3.5 tonnes is also proposed, although this does not include repute, and there is a threat to time-based HGV charging schemes such as the UK’s successful HGV road user levy.